Actions and Detail Panel

 Mon 24 April 2017, 19:30 – 21:30 BST

 An evening event to gain an insight into the exciting research for new prostate cancer therapies ongoing at the University of Bath.
 We are 3 final year pharmacology students interested in communicating current research within the Pharmacology department.

 Dr Tim Woodman and colleagues’ research is focussed on identifying small molecule inhibitors that block the enzyme AMACR, which is found to be increased in prostate cancer.
 Their research has been developing new ways of quickly identifying compounds that may have potential as future therapies.

 Join us for:

 Prostate cancer disease and awareness talk from guest speaker Rosalie Helps, a urology oncology nurse specialist from the Royal United Hospital in Bath

 A short research talk with interactive activities

 The event will take place upstairs in Bath Brew House in the Tank Room.

 Please note photographs will be taken at the event.
 By registering for a ticket you are consenting to appear in photographs, unless you notify the organisers at the beginning of the event that you do not wish to be photographed.

-Accessibility: The Tank room is upstairs with no lift access.
+Accessibility: We apologise that the Tank room is upstairs with no wheelchair access.